queer/singyeong/PROTOCOL.md

 if it cannot be routed.
 Specifically, if a message's routing query returns no results, and the value of `droppable` is `true`, the message will be silently dropped.

-### Application queries

-The `application` key in a query does not have to only be a string!

 ### Optional queries